javipv/gitTools/README.md

 This plugin allows to perform multiple git commands from within vim and show the results.

-You will be able to perferom the basic git commands like, checkout, commit, push, pull, merge, cherry-pick, show-ref, log, navigate through branches and display diffs and vimdiffs on changes.
+You will be able to perform the basic git commands like, checkout, commit, push, pull, merge, cherry-pick, show-ref, log, navigate through branches and display diffs and vimdiffs on changes.

 This is a port of plugin svnTools, modified to use git instead of svn.